carecamp93/Automatic_Roof_Plane_Extraction/README.md

 As shown by the above figure, the overall framework consistes on two stages.
 Please refer to the paper or the Msc.
 Thesis for more details.

-This repo provides the scripts, data, pre-trained checkpoints of HEAT on our study areas, and the 3D modelling metadata for de developed LOD2 3D model.
+This repository provides the scripts, data, pre-trained checkpoints of HEAT on our study areas, and the 3D modeling metadata for the developed 3D model at LOD2.

 ---
 ## **Data structure**